GongT/baobao/@idlebox/node/etc/node.api.md

     _write(chunk: Buffer, _encoding: string, callback: (error?: Error | null) => void): void;
 }

-// Warning: (ae-missing-release-tag) "relativePath" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "relativePath" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export const relativePath: JoinPathFunction;

-// Warning: (ae-missing-release-tag) "resolvePath" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "resolvePath" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export const resolvePath: ResolvePathFunction;

-// Warning: (ae-missing-release-tag) "ResolvePathFunction" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "ResolvePathFunction" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export interface ResolvePathFunction {